emsec/hal-netlist-statistics/README.md

 # Netlist Statistics Plugin

-This is the example plugin explained in [the corresponding Wiki article](https://github.com/emsec/hal/wiki/How-to-create-your-first-HAL-Cpp-plugin).
+In this repository, you find the example plugin which we also explained in [the corresponding Wiki article](https://github.com/emsec/hal/wiki/How-to-create-your-first-HAL-Cpp-plugin).
 Here we briefly explain how to build and use it.

 Here you have two options.
 Either you have a clone of the [HAL repository](https://github.com/emsec/hal) and build the plugin from within the plugin directory, or you have HAL installed on your system and build and link against it.

 ## Building the Plugin in Source

-To use the main HAL build scripts you first need a clone of HAL and clone the plugin into the plugins folder:
+To use the main HAL build scripts, you first need a clone of HAL and clone the plugin into the plugins folder:

 ```
 git clone https://github.com/emsec/hal.git